Pelvic floor changes during pregnancy

 Another factor that affects the pelvic floor during pregnancy is the bowels.
 Pregnancy hormone levels slow down gut movements, and make women more likely to experience constipation.
 It is important to manage this through fluid and fibre intake, healthy diet and exercise and supplements if needed, as excessive straining to pass bowel motions can put further pressure on the pelvic floor.

 Sex during pregnancy

-For most women, continuing to have sex during pregnancy is safe and important for the relationship of new parents-to-be.
+For most, continuing to have sex during pregnancy is safe and important for the relationship of new parents-to-be.
 There are some cases in which your doctor will advise to you avoid sex in pregnancy, such as bleeding, low-positioned placenta or other increased risk of premature labour.

-Some women may experienced increased libido and pleasure from sex during pregnancy, due to the hormonal changes and increased blood flow to the area.
-While some other pregnancy symptoms, like nausea or pelvic girdle pain may make sex uncomfortable for other women.
+Some people may experienced increased libido and pleasure from sex during pregnancy, due to the hormonal changes and increased blood flow to the area.
+While some other pregnancy symptoms, like nausea or pelvic girdle pain may make sex uncomfortable for others.
 The most important thing is to listen to your body and do what feels right for you.